Smoke alarm supports for adults who are deaf or hard of hearing

 • Evelyn’s home already has a functioning system that meets Australian standards and will alert her in an emergency.
 The system is the standard needed to alert Evelyn and has not reached the end of its expected service life.
 Funding a system above the standard level needed to provide alert notifications to Evelyn is not considered value for money.

-• There are solutions to stop the device becoming unplugged, switched off or blocked.
+• there are solutions to stop the device becoming unplugged, switched off or blocked.
 Evelyn could use power point safety protectors.
-Strobe lights can be put higher on the wall in a specialised bracket or attached to the wall directly to stop them from being blocked or knocked over.
+Strobe lights can be put higher on the wall in a specialised bracket.
+They can also be attached to the wall directly to stop them from being blocked or knocked over.

-• The current system can be set up in the bathroom and laundry, and a pager can be added that Evelyn can use outdoors.
+• the current system can be set up in the bathroom and laundry, and a pager can be added which Evelyn can use outdoors.

 For more information, refer to: